kmuthukk/yugabyte-db/docs/enhancing-rocksdb-for-speed-and-scale.md

 <h2 style="text-align: left;">Scan Resistant Cache</h2>
 We <a href="https://github.com/YugaByte/yugabyte-db/commit/0c6a3f018ac90724ac1106ff248c051afbdd6979">enhanced
-RocksDB’s block cache</a> to become scan resistant.
+RocksDB’s block cache</a> to be scan resistant.
 This prevents operations such as long-running scans (e.g., due to an occasional large query or a background Spark job) from polluting the entire cache with poor quality data and wiping out useful/hot data.
 The new block cache uses a <a href="https://dev.mysql.com/doc/refman/8.0/en/midpoint-insertion.html">MySQL</a>/